29 Best Trout Flies: Modern Flies Used By River Guides

 Emergers For Trout

-Emergers are the stage of insects as they are turning from a nymph to an adult.
+Emergers are the stage of insects as they are turning from a nymphs to an adult.
 Good merger patterns sit low in the water but have enough of the fly exposed so the anglers can see the fly.

 Anglers will use emerged patterns to imitate Caddis and Mayflies.